Senior Academic – Years 7 to 11

 Art & Design

-The Art Department at Tettenhall College is a rich and diverse place, delivering a wide range of practical activities which encourage students to follow their creative talents and broaden their knowledge and understanding of Art and Design.
-Achieving a qualification in Art and Design would allow any student the opportunity to progress onto a university or apprenticeship course, or even directly into the workplace.
-Art and Design can lead to a broad range of specialisms, including architecture, game design, graphic design, product design, engineering, interior design, fashion and costume, transport, photography work, sustainable art and museum or conservation work.
+The Art Department at Tettenhall College is a rich and diverse environment, delivering a wide range of practical activities that encourage pupils to develop their creative talents and broaden their knowledge and understanding of Art and Design.
+Achieving a qualification in Art and Design enables pupils to progress to university or apprenticeship courses, or directly into the workplace.
+Art and Design can lead to a broad range of specialisms, including architecture, game design, graphic design, product design, engineering, interior design, fashion and costume, transport design, photography, sustainable art, and museum or conservation work.

 Year 7 – 9 Curriculum Outline